namshi/esbootstrap/README.md

 esbootstrap.bootstrap(options, function() {
     //....
 });
 ```

-Or if you already have an elasticsearch instance up and running and want to only load some data
+Or if you already have an elasticsearch instance up
+and running and want to only load some data:

 ```javascript
 var options = {
     elasticsearch: {
         host: ...